sema0205/OMFLParser/README.md

 [section-2.z]
 ```

-Thus, a section can contain both Key\Value pairs and other sections.
+Section can contain both Key\Value pairs and other sections.
 The key and the name of the subsection cannot match

 ```text
 [A]